The Bartered Bride: Composition

 By October 1862, well before the arrival of any libretto or plot sketch, Smetana had noted down 16 bars which later became the theme of The Bartered Bride's opening chorus.
 In May 1863 he sketched eight bars which he eventually used in the love duet "Faithful love can't be marred", and later that summer, while still awaiting Sabina's revised libretto, he wrote the theme of the comic number "We'll make a pretty little thing".
 He also produced a piano version of the entire overture, which was performed in a public concert on 18 November.
 In this, he departed from his normal practice of leaving the overture until last.

 The opera continued to be composed in a piecemeal fashion, as Sabina's libretto gradually took shape.
 Progress was slow, and was interrupted by other work.
 Smetana had become Chorus Master of the Hlahol Choral Society in 1862, and spent much time rehearsing and performing with the Society.
 He was deeply involved in the 1864 Shakespeare Festival in Prague, conducting Berlioz's Romeo et Juliette and composing a festival march.
 That same year he became music correspondent of the Czech-language newspaper Národní listy.
 Smetana's diary for December 1864 records that he was continuing to work on The Bartered Bride; the piano score was completed by October 1865.
 It was then put aside so that the composer could concentrate on his third opera Dalibor.
 Smetana evidently did not begin the orchestral scoring of The Bartered Bride until, following the successful performance of The Brandenburgers in January 1866, the management of the Provisional Theatre decided to stage the new opera during the following summer.
 The scoring was completed rapidly, between 20 February and 16 March.

 Instrumentation

-The opera is scored for piccolo, two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, timpani, triangle, cymbals, bass drum, and strings.
+The opera is scored for piccolo, two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, timpani, triangle, snare drum, cymbals, bass drum, and strings.